 Determine Your Budget

 Create a budget that you’re comfortable with—whether it’s payments you can afford or the overall price tag—before you start shopping.
-The treadmills on this roundup are smaller, more compact, and generally less expensive than commercial size treadmills, but there are still treadmills featured on this list that are priced around $1,000, which is not a small chunk of change!
+The treadmills on this roundup are smaller, more compact, and generally less expensive than commercial-size treadmills, but there are still treadmills featured on this list that are priced around $1,000, which is not a small chunk of change!

-Tech Features and Extras
+Look for Tech Features and Extras

 Many small and compact treadmills designed for anyone with limited space will often forfeit high-tech touchscreens, workout programs, and built-in speakers and fans.
 That said, if you’re looking for all the bells and whistles (and on-demand personal trainers and classes) you may have to consider another location for your treadmill that can allow for the overhead clearance and footprint you’re looking for.